Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 Kubernetes, it is probably a drop-in replacement for the one you already use (if any), and brings awesome features such as automated TLS certificate management via Let's Encrypt, middlewares, plugins...

+Traefik is the cornerstone of our platform, allowing new instances to be deployed and made accessible over `https` without any human intervention.

 If you have never used Traefik before, welcome aboard and enjoy the ride (you will)!

-At Zenika Labs, each of our projects has its own namespace in a shared, autoscaling Kubernetes cluster.
-Every new feature is implemented in a new, short-lived branch.
-As shown later with the [sample project](sample_project), our CI/CD pipeline allows us to create and maintain an application instance per feature branch, accessible from anywhere (web) and at anytime.
-This scheme goes in the direction of our *Definition of Done*, which requires a code review and a validation from a Product Owner on a production-like environment before deploying to production.

-The following guide contains a lot of data and commands gathered from the following resources:
+The following guide contains some data and commands gathered from the following resources:
 - [Kubernetes' Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart)
 - [Traefik's official documentation](https://docs.traefik.io)